A Narrative Approach to Making New Year Resolutions

 Sometimes the morning stars call me early, awakening me with the promise of a pink pearl floating above blue.
 I stand looking from the moon to the sea, sea to the moon ... the dawn rises, a new day, a NEW YEAR, and a signal of new beginnings.

 I make a place under the pine, close my eyes and take a few deep breaths.
-I pray, connecting to the Divine source that sustains my life.
+I pray, connecting to Divine source who sustains my life.
 I bring myself into the present, pick up my pen and begin my New Year narrative journaling.

 This time of year - The New Year, millions around our globe set New Year resolutions in the hope that a fresh start will help them recommit to goals, create new habits, and let go of old habits that no longer serve them.
 Only a small percentage will follow through on their New Year Resolutions.
 Perhaps it’s time for a new way to set our New Year resolutions, goals and intentions?